 Every employee has the right to rectify, update, and, when applicable, suppress or keep confidential his/her own personal data included in a personal database.
-If the personal data has been transferred to a third party, that third party must be notified of any rectification or deletion of personal data within five days of such amendments or deletions being made.118
+If the personal data has been transferred to a third party, that third party must be notified of any rectification or deletion of personal data within five days of such amendments or deletions being made.90

 Given the recent COVID-19 pandemic, employers should keep in mind that a person's health data is considered sensitive information and protected under the privacy laws.
 Unlawful infringement of the right to privacy-such as obtaining health data without consent or unlawfully disclosing it to third parties-constitutes a tortious act, which can form the basis for damages.
-In this sense, the following consequences may be applicable: (1) criminal sanctions; (2) civil judicial complaint; (3) sanctions, warnings, suspensions, or fines established by the National Direction for Personal Data's Protection (NDPDP).
+In this sense, the following consequences may be applicable: i) Criminal sanctions; ii) Civil judicial complaint; ii) Sanctions, warnings, suspensions or fines established by the National Direction for Personal Data's Protection ("NDPDP").
 Accordingly, employers implementing policies or practices to collect employees' health data (e.g., screening for temperature and symptoms of an infectious disease) should consider working with local counsel to help ensure such policies and practices comply with local law.